The fantasies that get people going.

-We’ve already explained why fantasies are good for the brain when it comes to stimulating both strategic thinking and creativity.
-But what exactly are those fantasies that really get people going?
+While true that fantasies are good for the brain when it comes to stimulating both strategic thinking and creativity, what exactly are the fantasies that really get people going?

 In doing research for his book, Tell Me What You Want, Dr. Justin Lehmiller surveyed more than 4,000 people in the United States about their sexual fantasies.
 It turns out there are certain things that we tend to conjure in our imaginations more often than others.
 In his research on common sexual fantasies, Dr. Lehmiller found that seven things, in particular, kept coming up.
 So what are we all daydreaming about?

 1. Multipartner sex.

-Yep, it appears as though the majority of us have at least entertained the idea of threesomes.
-For people in relationships, this fantasy usually involves their significant other (though not always).
+It appears as though the majority of us have at least entertained the idea of threesomes.
+For people in relationships, this common sexual fantasy usually involves their significant other (though not always).
 Interestingly, heterosexual-identifying men tend to prefer their imagined threesomes to be with two women, while heterosexual-identifying women generally didn’t have a preference for which genders they were getting it on with.

 2. Power, control, and rough sex.

-Power dynamics aren’t just about stroking the ego—they also make for some scintillating bedroom play while stroking, ahem, other things.
+Power dynamics aren’t just about stroking the ego—they also make for some scintillating bedroom play.
 Rough sex and BDSM involving spanking, hot wax, restraints, biting, and other dominant/submissive acts rated highly among research participants.

 3. Changing things up.

 Most of us like at least a little bit of variety in our lives.
 And it can help reignite a spark when sex in a long-term relationship becomes a little boring.
 Perhaps that’s why so many people like to fantasize about having sex with someone different, having sex in an unusual place, or even just having sex in a position you’ve never tried before.